2010 Western Australian storms: Building damage

 Over 100 people were evacuated from apartments near Kings Park in central Perth after heavy rain cause a large mudslide.

 Several high schools in Perth's northern suburbs did not open on 23 March due to extensive storm damage.
 According to the Education Department there was damage to about 70 per cent of classrooms at Ocean Reef High School.
 Shenton College, Mindarie Senior College, Duncraig Senior High School, Tuart College and Heathridge Primary School were also closed, as was Perth Modern School for students in years 8, 9 and 10.

 Car damage

 Tens of thousands of cars were damaged by the hail.
-The cost of fixing the dented panels is high, so many of these damaged cars were written off by the insurance companies covering the damage.
+The cost of fixing the dented panels was high, owing to the hundreds of dents involved, so many of these damaged cars were written off by the insurance companies covering the damage.
+However, as these vehicles only suffered superficial damage they were often resold by insurance companies once minor repairs were conducted, leaving the dented panels unrepaired.

 The storm dropped a lot of large hail on both a major vehicle retail area Osborne Park damaging millions of dollars of new and used cars (both directly and indirectly when buildings were damaged) and on the Kwinana Freeway.